mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 dependency [@Bavota2013].
 Similarly, social aspects such as relations among developers have been investigated as well, for example, with regard to the effects of prior collaboration [@Hahn2008] or how open source software teams are structured [@Crowston2006].

-While some studies have shown that the technical architecture can influence participation in projects [e.g., @Baldwin2006;
-@MacCormack2006], the direction and consequence of changes of social or technical networks in POSSE have yet to be uncovered.
-This understanding of the relationship between the technical and social layers, and how they influence each other's structure could explain the growth of those ecosystems and form critical success factors of POSSE.
+While some studies have shown that the technical architecture can influence participation in projects [e.g., @Baldwin2006; @MacCormack2006], the direction and consequence of changes of social or technical networks in POSSE have yet to be uncovered.
+This understanding of the relationship between the technical and social layers, and how they influence each other's structure, could explain the growth of those ecosystems and form critical success factors of POSSE.
 Accordingly, we ask:

-> _"How do social networks and technical dependencies interact in platform-based
+> "_How do social networks and technical dependencies interact in platform-based
-> open source software ecosystems?"_
+> open source software ecosystems?_"

 To answer our research question, we propose to conduct a study of three of the most popular frontend development frameworks (i.e., Angular, React, and Vue) and their respective digital ecosystems.
-In doing so, we aim to analyze both the technical and social networks of those ecosystems with data gathered from the projects' GitHub and npm repositories.
+In doing so, we aim to analyze both the technical and social networks of those ecosystems with digital trace data [@Berente2019] gathered from the projects' GitHub and npm repositories.
 For our analysis, we will primarily use network analysis techniques (i.e., cluster, temporal, and network motif analyses).
 The aim of our study is to uncover the underlying patterns and structures covering the social and technical perspective of POSSE.

 These findings contribute to theory and practices by, first, proposing a socio-technical approach for analyzing POSSE, combining both the technical and